 - Radiofrequency advanced electrolysis (RAF): A 2015 study found this technique to be effective at eliminating or reducing xanthelasma with very few cases of recurrence.

-- Chemical peels: One small study showed that more than 90 percent of participants who underwent treatment with tricholoroacetic acid (TCA) experienced satisfactory to excellent results.
+- Chemical peels: One small study showed that more than of participants who underwent treatment with tricholoroacetic acid (TCA) experienced satisfactory to excellent results.

-- Medication: A study published in the British Journal of Ophthalmology suggests that the statin drug simvastatin (Zocor) — which treats high cholesterol — may also treat xanthelasma.
+- Medication: A study published in the suggests that the statin drug simvastatin (Zocor) — which treats high cholesterol — may also treat xanthelasma.

 It’s possible xanthelasma may reappear after treatment.